-The candidates are required to pay a fee of Rs.200/- (Rupees Two Hundred only) [excepting SC/ST/Female/Persons with Benchmark Disability candidates who are exempted from payment of fee] either by remitting the money in any branch of State Bank of India or by Visa/Master/RuPay Credit/Debit Card/UPI Payment or by using Internet Banking of any Bank.
+The candidates are required to pay a fee of Rs.200/- Rupees Two Hundred only) [excepting SC/ST/Female/Persons with Benchmark Disability candidates who are exempted from payment of fee] either by remitting the money in any branch of State Bank of India or by Visa/Master/RuPay Credit/Debit Card/UPI Payment or by using Internet Banking of any Bank.

 - Before start filling up Online Application, a candidate must have his photograph and signature duly scanned in the .jpg format in such a manner that each file should not exceed 300 KB each and must not be less than 20 KB in size for the photograph and signature. - The candidate should have details of one Photo ID viz.
 Aadhar Card/Voter Card/PAN Card/Passport/Driving License/Any other photo ID Card issued by the State/Central Government.
 The details of this photo ID will have to be provided by the candidate while filling up the online application form.
-This photo ID will be used for all future references and the candidate is advised to carry this ID while appearing for the Examination. - The Online applications (Part I and II) can be filled from 21st September 2022 to 11th October, 2022 till 1800 Hrs. - The applicants must ensure that while filling their Application Form, they are providing their valid and active E-Mail IDs as the Commission may use electronic mode of communication while contacting them at different stages of examination process. - The applicants are advised to check their emails at regular intervals and ensure that the email addresses ending with @ nic.in are directed to their inbox folder and not to the SPAM folder or any other folder. - Candidates are strongly advised to apply online well in time without waiting for the last date for submission of Online Applications. - Moreover, the Commission has introduced provision of withdrawal of application for the candidate, who does not want to appear at the Examination, he/she may withdraw his/her application.
+This photo ID will be used for all future references and the candidate is advised to carry this ID while appearing for the Examination. - $\bullet$ The Online applications (Part I and II) can be filled from $20^{th}$ September, 2023 to $10^{th}$ October, 2023 till 1800 Hrs. - Applicants should avoid submitting multiple applications.
+However, if due to any unavoidable circumstances, any applicant submits multiple applications then he/she must ensure that the applications with higher RID is complete in all respects. - In case of multiple applications, the applications with higher RID shall be entertained by the Commission and fee paid against one RID shall not be adjusted against any other RID. - The applicants must ensure that while filling their Application Form, they are providing their valid and active E-Mail IDs as the Commission may use electronic mode of communication while contacting them at different stages of examination process. - The applicants are advised to check their emails at regular intervals and ensure that the email addresses ending with @ nic.in are directed to their inbox folder and not to the SPAM folder or any other folder. - Candidates are strongly advised to apply online well in time without waiting for the last date for submission of Online Applications.

+Appendix-II(B)

-Appendix-II(B) IMPORTANT INSTRUCTIONS TO WITHDRAW APPLICATION
+IMPORTANT INSTRUCTIONS TO WITHDRAW APPLICATION